 Project Millennium has developed tools to assist INTERPOL member countries in the exchange of investigative information to help them identify the people and companies behind TEOC.

 In particular, the project team provides regular assessments of the TEOC situation in the form of criminal analyses and reports, based on information provided by the Organization’s National Central Bureaus.

 “Thieves in Law” or “Thieves professing the code” have been identified by Project Millennium as a priority area of investigation.

-"Thieves in Law" are at the highest level in the criminal hierarchy and they control the activities of other criminal groups lower down.
-The influence of the "Thieves in Law" therefore extends across groups engaging in a wide variety of crimes, such as trafficking in drugs, human beings and stolen vehicles.
+"Thieves in Law" are at the highest level in the criminal hierarchy, controlling the activities of other criminal groups lower down.
+The influence of the "Thieves in Law" extends across groups engaging in a wide variety of crimes, such as trafficking in drugs, human beings and stolen vehicles.

 “Thieves in Law” follow their own code of honour and ethics which regulate criminal behaviour.
 They are of various nationalities including Russian, Georgian, Armenian and Belarusian.

 They contribute to a common criminal fund – the “Obshak” – which is managed by the most influential and high-ranking “Thieves in Law”.
 This represents billions of dollars and is invested in shares, real estate and companies.

 Money is invested in legitimate companies – with the "Thieves in Law" often having great influence in activities and control of a particular sector – as well as in shadow companies used for money laundering.
 In this way, criminal funds are generated and distributed through both legal and illegal channels, with an impact on the global economy.

 A Project Millennium working group meets on a regular basis to allow law enforcement officers to share their experiences, exchange intelligence, and identify key trends and modus operandi of Eurasian crime groups.